Matthew Colthurst: Career

 Matthew Colthurst may have been trained at an Inn of Court, perhaps the Middle Temple, and is first mentioned in July 1538 when he acquired the lease of the tithes of Tywardreath rectory, Cornwall.
 A year later, he was working for Edward Seymore as an auditor in the Court of Augmentations with responsibility for valuing Henry VIII's newly acquired monastic properties in the West Country.
 This afforded him with considerable opportunity for enrichment, and in 1543 Colthurst purchased Bath Priory from a land agent named Humphrey Colles.

 Colthurst also worked for Thomas Seymore and in 1544, he was made treasurer of the ordnance at Boulogne.
 The following year he became Member (MP) of the Parliament of England for Bath.
 In about 1546 Colthurst purchased Hinton Priory from John Bartlett, and acquired Taunton Priory in 1550, which he subsequently sold to Thomas More.
 He became MP for Bletchingley in October 1553 and for MP for Wilton in April 1554.
 In 1559, Colthurst was appointed to the Court of First Fruits and Tenths, but died later that year.

 Death

 He died on 8 July 1559.
 He was succeeded by his son Edmund.
 His widow, Anne Colthurst, afterwards married Laurence Hyde, one of the executors of Colthurst's will.
-She thus became grandmother to the Edward Hyde, 1st Earl of Clarendon, and great-great-grandmother to Queen Mary II and Queen Anne.
+She thereby became grandmother to Edward Hyde, 1st Earl of Clarendon, and great-great-grandmother to Queen Mary II and Queen Anne.